Wildhoney/Formv/README.md

 ## Default Behaviours

-By default Formv disables the form when it's being submitted, which includes the buttons you attach to your form which can be styled with the `:disabled` pseudo-class &ndash; you can disable this by adding `noDisable` to the `Form`.
-Likewise with the scrolling to the highest invalid element &ndash; that functionality can be disabled by adding `noScroll` to `Form`.
+By default Formv disables the form when it's being submitted, which includes the buttons you attach to your form which can be styled with the `:disabled` pseudo-class &ndash; you can disable this by adding `disableFields: false` to the `Form`.
+With scrolling to the highest element, we don't introduce any behaviour for that as it's difficult to calculate precisely where to scroll to, however the highest element is provided in the context via `meta.highest`.

 You can also skip the front-end validation entirely on a button-by-button basis with the native `formNoValidate` attribute on your chosen button.